ircv3/ircv3-specifications/extensions/extended-join.md

     :nick!user@host JOIN #channelname accountname :Real Name

-This message represents that the user identified by nick!user@host has logged in to an acount prior to channel ingress.
+This message represents that the user identified by nick!user@host has logged in to an account prior to channel ingress.
 The penultimate parameter is the display name of that account.
 The last parameter is the user's GECOS.